Home » Childcare Costs

 The average price for a part-time nanny (25 hours) is between £250 to £400 per week, plus National Insurance contributions.

-How Much in an Au Pair?
+How Much is an Au Pair?

 Au pairs are generally treated as family members and receive ‘pocket money’ each week.
 According to the UK government, the pocket money amount is usually around £160- £200 weekly